Get organized

 Shop til you drop

-Shop regularly and you may live longer, found a 10-year study of around 2,000 people over age 65 in Taiwan.
+Shop regularly and you may live longer, found a 2011 study of around 2,000 people over age 65 in Taiwan.
 The researchers found that men who shopped daily had a 28 percent lower risk of dying early than those who shopped less often; among women, the risk reduction was 23 percent.
-Social contact, better physical fitness, and greater mental agility are the key factors.
-You’ll also want to pick up these 8 foods that prevent wrinkles.
+One main takeaway was that getting out in general can help us stay feeling well.

 Have some curry